 The world’s unclimbed mountains are the last great challenges in mountaineering.
 We look at the most coveted of these unconquered summits

-In early 2021, Nimsdai Purja and his team of Nepali climbers became the first to reach the summit of K2, the world’s second-highest mountain, in winter.
-K2 was the final 8,000m peak awaiting a winter ascent after Nanga Parbat – Pakistan’s “Killer Mountain” – was scaled in 2016.
+In January 2021, Nirmal Purja and his team of Nepali climbers completed the first winter ascent of K2, the world’s second-highest mountain.
+K2 was the final 8,000m peak awaiting a winter ascent after Nanga Parbat, Pakistan’s ‘Killer Mountain’, was scaled in 2016.

 Where are the unclimbed mountains?

 No one knows how many unclimbed mountains there are in the world, but they number in the hundreds at least, most likely in the thousands.
 In fact, the world’s unclimbed peaks likely outnumber those that have been conquered.

 Myriad mountains remain unclimbed in the highest mountain range in the world, the Himalayas.
 Likewise, the Andes, the world’s longest mountain range stretching 7,000km (4,300mi) along the South American continent, are home to a slew of unconquered peaks above 5,000m (16,404ft).

 Then there’s Antarctica.
 On the southern continent, concealed from mankind for millennia, there are still mountain ranges hidden beneath ice slowly emerging.
 When they do finally appear, they’ll reveal many more unclimbed mountains to the world.

 Hundreds of mountains are yet to be conquered.
 This could be due to sheer remoteness, political obstructions or simple ignorance.
 After all, you can’t climb what you don’t know exists.

 Sometimes it’s difficult to pin down whether or not mountains have already been climbed.
 There is no definitive database for the climbing history of every mountain in the world.
 Many records have never been digitised or translated to English and there are many first ascents that are unconfirmed or disputed.